-In order to keep you and your organization as secure as possible we added Multi Factor Authentication (MFA), using Auth0 to your Polyverse account portal.
-This process supplements your current password authentication by using a device you carry, such as your phone.
+In order to keep you and your organization as secure as possible we added Multi Factor Authentication (MFA), to your Polyverse account portal.

 This paper demonstrates how to integrate Polymorphing for Linux into a GitHub project, giving your projects powerful yet simple security protection.

-If all humans were identical clones, any simple virus would have led to our extinction.
-This is precisely what happens to computers today.
-Polyverse adds diversity to your operating systems and stops memory based attacks.
+If all humans were clones, any virus would have led to our extinction.
+This is what happens to computers today.
+Polyverse adds diversity to your OS and stops memory based attacks.

 This survey provides a detailed overview from MIT on the different types of cyber moving-target techniques including a section on Polyverse’s technology.

-451 Research data shows a shortage of IT administration and networking skills across technologies.
-Newer approaches, such as Moving Target Defense, can embed security in the IT infrastructure and result in significant gains in time, skills and resources.
+451 Research data shows newer approaches, such as Moving Target Defense, can embed security in the IT infrastructure and result in significant gains in time, skills and resources.

 Polyscripting scrambles the programming language so hackers are unable to inject any malicious code.